When is O’Malley vs Cejudo?

 O’Malley vs Cejudo stats

-Henry Cejudo would make his way to the cage with a record of 16 wins, 2 loses and 0 draws, with 8 of those wins by knock out.
+Henry Cejudo would make his way to the cage with a record of 16 wins, 4 losses and 0 draws, 8 of those wins coming by knock out.

 If the fight goes to the ground, their records suggest O'Malley would have a slight advantage over Cejudo, with a 6% submission rate over Cejudo's 0%.